black kyusu with a glass filled with tea

 4. Step 4: Infuse Add the lid for the recommended infusion time, generally about one to two minutes for Japanese green tea.

 5. Step 5: Pour To pour, hold the kyusu in your hand while you secure the lid with your thumb.
 Pour the tea from the teapot by rocking it back and forth with a gentle wrist motion.
 Pour a small amount of tea into each teacup, alternating from one teacup to the next at least 6 or 7 times to make sure that each cup gets an equal amount of tea.
-Be sure to pour all the tea to the last drop out of the kyusu.
-That’s how to use a Kyusu to prepare a cup of Japanese green tea.

 A hand pouring green tea into two cups using a Japanese traditional kyusu teapot